Rits1272/html/contributing.md

 3. Create a new branch
 4. Start hacking on the new branch
-5. Commit and push to the new branch
+5. Commit with a message and push to the new branch
 6. Make a pull request towards the original repository ([Rits1272/html](https://github.com/Rits1272/html))

 ## Pull Request Guidelines